 - 4 oz. mild cheddar cheese - coarsely shredded (see Recipe Note #2)

 - For the croutons, preheat your oven to 350 degrees.
 Mix all crouton ingredients and spread the bread cubes on a foil-lined baking sheet.
 Bake for 10-15 minutes, giving the cubes a stir halfway through, until golden and crunchy (see Recipe Note #3).

 - Heat 1 tbsp. of the butter in a large saucepan over medium heat.
 Add the celery, onion, and garlic; sweat the vegetables until completely softened, 10-15 minutes.
 Add in the thyme and cook for an additional minute.
 Pour in half of the beer; cook until reduced by half, about 5 minutes (I sometimes take a picture of the liquid level at the beginning of this cook time so I can compare).
 Add 2 cups of chicken broth, the mustard, and the hot sauce; stir to combine.
 Purée with an immersion blender and bring to a simmer.

 - Meanwhile, make a roux by melting the remaining butter in a small skillet.
 Add in the flour and stir, cooking over moderate heat, until a light blonde color develops, ~2 minutes.
 Add the mixture into the soup, whisking like crazy, until completely incorporated.
 Bring the soup to a simmer.

 - Continue simmering until thickened, ~8 minutes.
-Add in the cream, cheeses, and the remaining beer.
-Simmer until thickened and creamy, stirring occasionally, ~5 minutes more.
+Add in the cream and the remaining beer.
+Turn heat to low and add in the mild cheddar cheese, stirring until melted.
+Remove soup from the heat and stir in the extra sharp cheddar cheese.
 Serve the soup topped with the pretzel croutons.

 - If the soup is too thick, stir in 1/4 cup of either chicken broth or milk.